 Hunting in Time - Ronit Porat

 The project unfolds the Ulbrich-Neumann story in a fragmentary, non-linear, non-narrative manner.
 It questions the ability to reconstruct a reliable, formal retelling of the story, instead proposing the archive as a meeting point of collective narratives that can be activated and reinterpreted in multiple ways.
-By conjuring up collective and personal phantoms, the project strives to recount a multi-faceted tale of desire and violence, as well as the ways in which they are etched in and evoked by our photographic memory.
+By conjuring up collective and personal phantoms, the project strives to recount a multifaceted tale of desire and violence, as well as the ways in which they are etched into and evoked by our photographic memory.

 Text by: Ines Weizman, Graphic Design: Inedition, Eva van der Schans.